 We had a really great morning and will be investing in some better shoes ASAP because running trainers just aren’t good enough for walking round here.

 You can find out more about Malvern Hills Trust here.
-Thanks for reading and we will be getting more of our 100 Dates done soon!
+Thanks for reading and we will be getting through more of our 100 dates soon!